puneet-ekline/ekline-kubernetes-website/content/en/docs/setup/production-environment/container-runtimes.md

 {{< note >}}
-If you installed containerd from a package (for example, RPM or `.deb`), you may find that the CRI integration plugin is disabled by default.
+If you installed containerd from a package (for example, RPM or `.deb`), you may find that the CRI integration plugin is turned off by default.

 You need CRI support enabled to use containerd with Kubernetes.
 Make sure that `cri` is not included in the`disabled_plugins` list within `/etc/containerd/config.toml`;